 With more and more manufacturers marking their foray into the skin care industry, we are offered a variety of sunscreens, each having different SPF content as well as ingredient structure.
-Today, we are going to take a look at the best sunscreen gels, meant for different skin types, so that you can take a well-informed purchase decision time and again.
+Today, we are going to take a look at the best sunscreen gels, meant for different skin types, so that you can make a well-informed purchase decision time and again.

 Women having normal skin can take their pick amongst a wide variety of physical or chemical sunscreen gels which are labelled as “broad-spectrum” and can thus render protection against both UVA and UVB rays.
 Although the chemical ones might seem more cosmetically elegant, the micronized physical ones can look equally sheer on ladies having normal skin.